slipperyseal/jetpack/README.md

 - Statically compiled simplicity.
 Assuming the cross-assemble was successful, no need not worry about dealing with an emulator.
 Emulation on AVRs with limited memory would still need to deal with a partial memory block, rather than the full 64K.
 This was the main driver for the project.
-Emulation might be more accurate, but I was just targeting one piece of code.
+Emulation might be more accurate, but the project was originally targeting one piece of code
-Not to mention it being a cool challenge.
+(not to mention it being a cool challenge).

 - Call functions direct from C etc.